 Injury lawsuits can be extremely difficult to navigate.
 The number of people who can be held liable for an accident can sometimes be substantially more than the number of people who were directly engaged in the accident.
 In the case of drunk driving accidents, not only is the DUI offender to blame, but also the bar where the alcohol was provided.

-Due to the complexities and intricacies of these situations, it is vital to hire an experienced dram shop litigation attorney.
+Due to the complexities and intricacies of these situations, it is vital to hire an experienced dram shop litigation lawyer in South Carolina.

 What Is Dram Shop Litigation?

 Dram shop legislation holds restaurants, bars, and other businesses that sell alcoholic beverages accountable for the harm caused by drunken customers.
 For these types of harms, there was no common law cause of action available against commercial vendors.
 However, the majority of states now have a dram shop statute that allows for such legal action, but the breadth of these laws varies widely.

 Although there is no “Dram Shop Act” in South Carolina, it is criminal to “knowingly” provide alcohol to anyone who is inebriated.
 To bring a Dram Shop case, the injured party must prove that an establishment intentionally provided alcohol to an intoxicated individual by using the criminal legislation governing alcohol control (S.C.
 Code Ann.
 61-4-580).

 If the injured party can show that a restaurant or bar knew or should have known that it was serving an intoxicated person, whether by signs of visible intoxication or by the type, number, and duration of alcoholic drinks consumed by the customer, the restaurant or bar is liable for the injuries and damages caused by the drunk driver.

 Please contact us right away if you have been harmed in an accident caused by a drunk driver and believe multiple parties are to blame.
 Mickelsen Dalton LLC has a team of experienced South Carolina drunk driving attorneys.